Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Add-AzureRmStorageAccountNetworkRule.md

 ## PARAMETERS

 ### -DefaultProfile
-The credentials, account, tenant, and subscription used for communication with azure.
+The credentials, account, tenant, and subscription used for communication with Azure.

 ```yaml
 Type: IAzureContextContainer